 Financial liabilities are measured at amortized cost using the effective interest method.
-They include accounts payable to members; accounts payable to the FARM, UAFs, and other pools; other accounts payable; and funds provided by members.
+They include accounts payable to members; accounts payable to the FARM, UAFs, and other pools; and other accounts payable.
 Gains and losses are reported in the statement of operations in the period in which the liability is derecognized.